-The Commission encourages, but does not require, applicants to seek its advice and guidance before filing a permit application for work that would affect any area, district, place, building, structure, work of art, or other object that has been designated a Chicago landmark or for which the Commission has made a preliminary determination of landmark status.
+The Commission encourages, but does not require, applicants to seek its advice and guidance before filing a permit application for work that would affect any area, district, place, building, structure, work of art, or other object

-1. Requirements
+1 Requirements

 The staff to the Commission may provide advice and guidance to a permit applicant before a permit application is filed.
 In certain instances, however, the staff may refer the request for pre-permit advice and guidance to either the Permit Review Committee or the Commission.
 The Commission shall establish in writing: (i) the types of proposed work that shall be referred by the staff to the Permit Review Committee or the Commission; and (ii) the information which must be submitted by the permit applicant to qualify for a pre-permit review under this section.
 The Commission shall make the aforementioned writing available at its offices and on the City of Chicago's Chicago Landmarks website.